 Even with the best of weed barriers, weeds with always pop through.
 So, no matter what, you’ll always have weeds to contend with.
 Just hand pull them.
 It’s the easiest way to control weeds.
 There are all kinds of ideas and recipes for homemade weed killer on the internet, and I’ve used some of them.
 But we’re talking flower gardens here.
 I’ve learned over the years, that if you pull weeds and stay on top of them, they become less and less of a problem.
 See How to Deal With Weeds In Your Garden for more great weeding tips.

 On new flower beds, I use a preemergent product called Preen before I apply mulch.
 I sprinkle it between plants and in large blank areas.
 It totally saved me with this weed pit makeover and all my other makeovers.
 The folks that owned our home before us just let the weeds go the last summer after they sold the house.
 I’m still fighting the after effects, but by taking the steps I mention here, I’m winning the battle.
 Although I know some gardeners don’t like it, Preen has been a lifesaver for me.
+DO NOT use this or any other weed control chemical in your vegetable beds.

 Flower Garden Maintenance – Deadheading